 Contrary to popular belief, Chartres is not only a cathedral, widely known throughout the world among tourists.
 According to experts, the most interesting place in Chartres is the lower city.
 Actually, it can also be attributed to the infrastructure of the Cathedral, houses and fortress walls, its surrounding, old buildings.
 But in reality it is a whole city-fortress.
 For some reason, there are few tourists here (they don’t know, apparently 🙂), but there are many interesting places.
 We already wrote that “individual” tours in micro-groups are now being strongly offered at reduced prices, but which are really group tours.
 Tours with such “guides” and “experts” naturally include only a quick tour of the city (upper) and the Cathedral and do NOT include a walking tour of the lower city.
 If you ordered a real individual tour from Paris to Chartres, then you can see this historical part of the city, shown below in the photo album.
 Fortress, large castle and fortification.

 For some reason, everyone forgets that any ancient city in France was built as a large fortress, castle and reinforced fortified area.
 All tourists, as a rule, walk around the upper city, also ancient and interesting, inspect the Cathedral, but only a small part visits the lower city.
 If you don’t know about it, you will circle around the cathedral and never guess to go through difficult paths through narrow streets, old steep stairs, various labyrinths and exit to the lower city.
-Reviews.
+Reviews and photos:

 How to get to the city of Chartres.